blinklet/learning/data-science/pandas-data-from-database.md

 employees columns:  Index(['EmployeeId', 'LastName', 'FirstName', 'Title', 'ReportsTo', 'BirthDate', 'HireDate', 'Address', 'City', 'State', 'Country', 'PostalCode', 'Phone', 'Fax', 'Email'], dtype='object')
 ```

 There are no column names that suggest they might provide a match between the two tables.
-If you were accessing the data using an SQL client or an ORM, you could see the relationship between the two database tables.
-But, unless they are documented, you cannot so easily determine the relationships between Pandas dataframes.
+Read the database documentation to determine the related columns, if any, that are in the dataframes you created from the tables.
+Or, if you were accessing the data using an SQL client or an ORM, you could manually document the relationship between the two database tables.

-You may be able to figure out the relationships between two dataframes you want to merge.
+If you do not have database documentation, you may still be able to figure out the relationships between two dataframes you want to merge.
 To find potential matches, display a few rows of each dataframe.

 ```python
 display(customers.sample(2))